How to Choose the Right Blanket

 Durability: Marble is a luxurious natural stone that is heat-resistant but can be prone to scratches and stains.

-Cons: High maintenance, can be expensive, prone to scratches and stains.
+Cons: High maintenance, also, it can be expensive, prone to scratches and stains.

 Conclusion